0xBlackSonic/PedersenHash/README.md

 where $d=9706598848417545097372247223557719406784115219466060233080913168975159366771$

-Both decribe the same mathematical structure, but performing mathematical operations the addition is easier in the Montgomery form, but the memebers of this curves have a one to one correspondence between each other.
+Both decribe the same mathematical structure, but performing mathematical operations the addition is easier in the Montgomery form, and the memebers of this curves have a one to one correspondence between each other.

 The translation map how to correspond to the points on this two curves is: